gebeyehu08/Objective_Data-analytics-python/bach/docs/source/bach/data-stores.rst

 Currently Bach supports AWS Athena, Google BigQuery, and PostgreSQL.
 Our aim is to support all popular data stores, and our roadmap includes Databricks, Redshift, ClickHouse, Snowflake, etcetera.

-For information on how to setup Objectiv with each of these data stores see the collector sections for `PostgreSQL </docs/tracking/collector/postgresql>`__, `AWS Athena </docs/tracking/collector/amazon-s3>`__, or `Google BigQuery </docs/tracking/collector/google-bigquery>`__
+For information on how to setup Objectiv with each of these data stores see the Collector sections for `PostgreSQL </docs/tracking/collector/postgresql>`__, `AWS Athena </docs/tracking/collector/amazon-s3>`__, or `Google BigQuery </docs/tracking/collector/google-bigquery>`__.

 Bach works the same, regardless of the underlying database.
 Generally, anything that works on a supported database will work on the other databases too; no code changes needed.
 There are some notable exceptions to